Skip to content

 Answer: The Soviet Union, with approximately 27 million deaths (8.7 million military and roughly 19 million civilian), according to the National WWII Museum.

-Why it stumps people: American and British narratives dominate WWII films and documentaries.
-Germany and Japan are common guesses because they lost.
-But the Soviet Union’s losses dwarfed every other nation’s, military and civilian combined.
+Hollywood and the BBC frame the whole war for English speakers.
+So Germany and Japan get guessed, on the logic that the losers must have lost the most.
+They didn’t.
+The Soviet Union’s losses dwarfed every other nation’s, military and civilian combined.
 The Eastern Front was the deadliest theater of war in human history.

 24. What treaty formally ended World War I?
 (Easy)